pickware/RequireCSS/README.md

 A [RequireJS][1] plugin which loads and waits for css files.
 Uses the standard load event on browsers which support it (IE, Firefox 9+, Opera) and uses a script tags load & error events as a workaround (Chrome, Safari, Firefox < 9).
 Detection of link load event support is done using a link element with a data url, which fires onload immediately when supported.

-Only caveat is that there will be no error message when a stylesheet could not be loaded in browsers not supporting the native link load event.
+Only caveats __in browsers not supporting the native link load event are that there will be JavaScript parse errors__ (since browsers try to interpret the dummy script tags used for load event detection) and there will be no RequireJS error message when a stylesheet could not be found/loaded.
 Also beware of IE's 31 style sheets limit (fixed in IE 10).

 [1]: http://requirejs.org/